Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts

 The data on civil war violence comes from the Conflict Analysis Resource Center (CERAC), which includes information about violent episodes in almost all Colombian municipalities from 1988 onwards.
 CERAC is a private research organization specializing in data-intensive studies of conflict and criminal violence.
 The CERAC data use media reports from major newspapers, and cross-check events with other official sources, including data from the National Police and reports by Human Rights Watch and Amnesty International.\footnote{For more information about the collection procedure, see \cite{RestrepoSpagatVargas2004}; see also \cite{DubeVargas2013}, who extensively use this data.} The CERAC data focuses on attacks and clashes between groups, including information about unilateral actions such as incursions into villages where civilians were intentionally killed, but without distinguishing them from events such as the bombing of pipelines, bridges and other infrastructure, the destruction of police stations or military bases, and ambushes of military convoys.\footnote{Unfortunately, data that is publicly available only includes dummy variables for the occurrence of an event, and ends in 2009.
-More complete data that includes the number of events is only available until 2004.
-Due to these limitations, in our main results we focus on the probability of a conflict-related event}
+Due to these limitations, in our main results we focus on the extensive margin.}